FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 CAC is the total cost to acquire one new customer, including marketing and sales spend.

-CAC only makes sense when you include all acquisition costs — ad spend, content production, tools, and your time if you are doing sales manually.
+CAC only makes sense when you include all acquisition costs, ad spend, content production, tools, and your time if you are doing sales manually.
 A common mistake is counting only ad spend and claiming a €20 CAC when the real fully-loaded number is €150.
+Among the unit-economics SaaS metrics, CAC is the one founders most consistently undercount.
 Average CAC for SMB SaaS sits between €100 and €500 (OpenView, 2024).

 CAC = Total sales & marketing spend / New customers acquired